AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 ## Customer AI output data

 Customer AI generates several attributes for individual profiles that are deemed eligible.
 There are two ways to consume the score (output) based on what you have provisioned.
-If you have a Real-time Customer Profile-enabled dataset, you can consume insights from Real-time Customer Profile in the [Segment Builder](../../segmentation/ui/segment-builder.md).
+If you have a Real-Time Customer Profile-enabled dataset, you can consume insights from Real-Time Customer Profile in the [Segment Builder](../../segmentation/ui/segment-builder.md).
 If you don't have a Profile-enabled dataset, you can [download the Customer AI output](./user-guide/download-scores.md) dataset available on the data lake.

 You can find the output dataset under **Datasets** in Platform.
 All Customer AI output datasets start with the name **Customer AI Scores - Name_of_app**.
 Similarly, all Customer AI output schemas start with the name **Customer AI Schema - Name_of_app**.